JakobJingleheimer/queuejs/README.md

 A simple queue implementation.

-Included are 4 implementations offering the same API:
+Included are 5 implementations offering the same API:

+* `HashIndexedQueue`
 * `HashLinkedQueue`
 * `MapIndexedQueue`
 * `MapLinkedQueue`